-Nursing Home Care is a medical service, which is covered by the State's Medicaid Program.
-Payment for care is made to nursing homes, which meet Title XIX standards for the care provided to eligible recipients.
-In order to qualify for Nursing Home Care, an individual must meet both financial and medical eligibility criteria.
+The program entitled Long Term Care Medicaid (nursing facility services) is a medical service which is covered by the State's Medicaid Program.
+Payment for care is made to nursing homes which meet Title XIX (Medicaid) standards for the care provided to eligible recipients.
+In order to qualify for Nursing Home Care, an individual must meet financial and medical eligibility criteria.